Azure/azure-arc-for-vmware-scripts/batch-enablement/arcvmware-batch-enablement.md

 ## Parameters

 - `VCenterId`: The ARM ID of the vCenter where the VMs are located.
+- `VMInventoryFile`: The path to the file containing the VM inventory.
+The file should be in CSV or JSON format and contain at least the following columns: `vmName` and `moRefId`.
 - `EnableGuestManagement`: If this switch is specified, the script will enable guest management on the VMs.
 - `VMCredential`: The credentials to be used for enabling guest management on the VMs.
 If not specified, the script will prompt for the credentials.
 - `Execute`: If this switch is specified, the script will deploy the created ARM templates.
 If not specified, the script will only create the ARM templates and provide the summary.